 In Overclocked, the new Auto-Skill Pierce+ is arguably this when used correctly.
 It grants the effects of Pierce to the entire team.
 Frustrated you get another Phys-oriented character and have to bench them because you only have 1 Pierce, in a game where lots of enemies later on have resistance to Phys?
 No problem!
 Pierce+ allows you to use two Physical-oriented characters and thus their massive damage capabilities.
 Plus, since it's an Auto-Skill that grants a Passive Skill effect, you're essentially getting a fourth Passive slot; this allows you to make otherwise impossible combinations of skills with Pierce to create an even more destructive team.

-We also can't forget some player-created demon-skill combination.
+Some player-created demon-skill combinations.
 For example, usually the biggest weakness of a Squishy Wizard is their physical defense.
 No problem, pass on Phys Repel to one via fusion, and you now have a magic user that is practically immune to Phys attacks and also has high resistance to magic because of their stat focus.
 This allows demons of all kinds last a LOT longer past their normal practical use because of the skills you give them.
 This is easier still in Overclocked with the addition of the Demon Compendium.
 The only problem thus, is how deep your pockets go.

 Phys Rise + Phys Jump + Pierce + Rage Soul.
 Sure, it limits the team it's equipped on to just its basic attacks, but when that team is, say, Atsuro's, and he's rocking extremely high Strength demon partners, 3.6x physical damage magnification gets kind of nuts.
 He can tear through pretty much anything not reflecting Physical in one or two rounds, maybe three rounds for bosses.
 And yes, Bels are included in the three-round maximum, as are some final bosses.